4RN3-Norway/4RN3-chain-ts/README.md

 - ⚙️ Shell-capable agent layer for testing, bugfixing, and orchestration
 - 💻 Optional UI layer with Nuxt 3
 - 🖥️ Optional Desktop UI support with Tauri 2
-- 🗃️ Optional database support with MongoDB
+- 🗃️ Optional database support with MongoDB or FerretDB
 - 🔋 TypeScript-native with focus on OOP and modularity
 - 🪶 Lightweight by default, expandable via plugins, services, and tools